-Meanwhile, the former pharaoh reached the end of the stairs where his friends and Yuugi's jii-chan were already waiting for him, most of them holding lightened torches in their hands.
+Meanwhile, the former pharaoh reached the end of the stairs where his friends and Yuugi's jii-chan were already waiting for him, most of them holding burning torches in their hands.

 "Where's Yuugi?"
 Ryou asked and the spirit shook his head, slightly worried.

 "He didn't feel very well," he explained his friends.
 "He wanted to stay outside.
 He wants to look around the ruins while we are here."

 "Oh," was all his friends got out.
 Most of them showed worry for their friend now and everyone slowly came to realise that there was something they were missing.

 In silence the group began their slow walk through the cavern.
 The passage was small and they had to go in tandem.
 When they finally reached the end, they found themselves in a huge room far under the earth.

 Gasps escaped most of the teens when their light lit the room and they looked at the carvings and paintings on the walls.
 They were well preserved, beautiful and obvious the work of an ancient Egyptian artist.
 For a moment the worry for Yuugi was forgotten.

 Atemu walked around, regarding each painting closely, trying to connect the shown scenes with a memory.
 His musings were interrupted when Malik let out a gasp and almost knocked everyone over in his excitement.

 "Isis, is this what you meant?" he asked his sister as she looked over the paintings.
 The oldest Ishtar nodded with a smile.
 Atemu, now curious, came over and lit the wall with his torch.
 What he saw nearly caused him to lose his voice in shock.